-Not stated.-Fetal deaths with gestational age not stated are presumed to be of 20 weeks gestation or more if (1) the State requires reporting of all fetal deaths of gestational age 20 weeks or more or (2) the fetus weighed 500 grams or more, in those States requiring reporting of all fetal deaths regardless of gestational age.
-For Definition 1, fetal deaths with gestation not stated but presumed to be 20 weeks or more are distributed to the category 28 weeks or more, according to the distribution of fetal deaths with stated gestational age.
-For definitions II and III, fetal deaths with presumed gestation of 20 weeks or more are included with those of stated gestation of 20 weeks or more.
+Not stated-Fetal deaths with gestational age not stated are presumed to be of 20 weeks gestation or more if (1) the State requires reporting of all fetal deaths of gestational age 20 weeks or more or (2) the fetus weighed 500 grams or more, in those States requiring reporting of all fetal deaths regardless of gestational age.
+For Definition 1, fetal deaths with gestation not stated but presumed to be 20 weeks or more are allocated to the category 26 weeks or more, according to the proportion of fetal deaths with stated gestational age that falls into that category.
+For Definitions II and III. fetal deaths with presumed gestation of 20 weeks or more are included with those of stated gestation of 20 weeks or more.

-For all three definitions, following the distribution of gestation not stated described above, fetal deaths with not-stated sex are allocated within gestational age groups on the basis of the distribution of stated cases.
+For all three definitions, following the distribution of gestation not stated described above, fetal deaths with notstated sex are allocated within gestational age groups on the basis of the distribution of stated cases The allocation of not-stated gestational age and sex for fetal deaths is made individually for each State, for metropolitan and nonmetropolitan areas, and separately for the United States as a whole.
+Accordingly, the sum of perinatal deaths for the areas according to Definition I may not equal the total number of perinatal deaths for the United States.